marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/symlnk.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: SYMLNK, file system, create link, file system, soft link

 .. _symlnk:

-.. index:: SYMLNK

-.. index:: file system, create link

-.. index:: file system, soft link

 SYMLNK --- Create a symbolic link
 *********************************